 After the war, King Peter II was illegally prevented from returning to his country by the communist regime, which had seized power in Belgrade.
 HM King Peter never abdicated.
 The King and Queen lived in exile in many countries (United States, France, Italy and England).

-HRH Crown Prince Alexander II was educated at Marie-José (Switzerland), Le Rosey (Switzerland), Culver Military Academy (Indiana, USA), Gordonstoun School (Scotland) and Millfield (England).
+HRH Crown Prince Alexander was educated at Trinity School (New York City, United States), Marie-José (Switzerland), Le Rosey (Switzerland), Culver Military Academy (Indiana, United States), Gordonstoun School (Scotland) and Millfield (England).
 He subsequently went to the British Royal Military Academy and in 1966 was commissioned an officer in the British Army.
 Crown Prince Alexander served in the 16th/5th The Queen’s Royal Lancers rising to the rank of captain.
 His tours of duty included West Germany, Italy, Middle East and Northern Ireland.
 After leaving the army in 1972, Crown Prince Alexander II, who speaks several languages, pursued a career in international business.

 Although King Peter II died in 1970, the Crown Prince, as the heir to the throne decided at the time not to use the title of King – which he felt would have had little meaning in exile.
 He made it very clear at that time that he was not renouncing his title, or the dynastic right to the throne.

 In 1991 Crown Prince Alexander accompanied by Their Royal Highnesses Crown Princess Katherine, Prince Peter, Hereditary Prince Philip and Prince Alexander travelled to Belgrade where they were very enthusiastically received by hundreds of thousands of people who see the Crown Prince as the embodiment of all that is best for democracy and Constitutional Parliamentary Monarchy.